EdgeNet-project/edgenet-project.github.io/client_deployment.md

 $
 ```

-You should now be able to see the image amongst your Docker images in a listing like the following:
+You should now be able to see the image amongst your Docker images by invoking `docker images`,
+giving you a listing like the following:

 ```
 $ docker images